camelot-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

      all corresponding regions (for MPU-based devices) are set automatically as invalid

-   * at task metadata parsing time: when the task metadata is parsed, the `code` and `data` ressources layout are added to the table, these two layouts are properly configured by the memory manager given the metadata information, with the help of the arch-specific memory support
+   * at task metadata parsing time: when the task metadata is parsed, the `code` and `data` resources layout are added to the table, these two layouts are properly configured by the memory manager given the metadata information, with the help of the arch-specific memory support

-   * each time a userspace ressource is mapped or unmapped, the corresponding layout entry is added or clear to invalid.
+   * each time a userspace resource is mapped or unmapped, the corresponding layout entry is added or clear to invalid.